Chiragchhillar1/TripToCarbon/README.md

 - /api/trip-to-carbon - POST

-This endpoint calculates the carbon footprint based on available fuel usage or distance travelled information.
+This endpoint calculates the carbon footprint based on available fuel usage or distance traveled information.

 ### Using Trip to Carbon: